weaveworks/weave-gitops-enterprise/docs/tf-secrets-bootstrap/README.md

 ```

-2- Create a service account with a proper access [see here](https://docs.gitops.weave.works/docs/terraform/aws-eks/) to authenticate tf-controller on AWS. for other providers [see here](https://developer.hashicorp.com/terraform/tutorials/kubernetes)
+2- Create a [service account](https://docs.gitops.weave.works/docs/terraform/aws-eks/) with proper access to authenticate tf-controller on AWS.
+Follow [this](https://developer.hashicorp.com/terraform/tutorials/kubernetes) guide for other providers.

 3- Install TF-Controller on the management cluster by making a kustomization to point to its location